Sphere (venue): Transportation

-A 1,000-foot pedestrian bridge will connect the sphere to the Venetian Expo, and there are plans to build a new Las Vegas Monorail station to serve the MSG Sphere and The Venetian.
-However, these plans were put on hold in April 2020, due to the financial impact of the pandemic.
+The property includes 304 parking spaces, while additional spaces will be available at the parking garages for the nearby Venetian, Palazzo, and Venetian Expo convention center.
+A 1,000 foot pedestrian bridge connects Sphere to the expo, and there are plans to build a new Las Vegas Monorail station to serve Sphere and the Venetian.
+However, these plans were put on hold in April 2020, due to the financial impact of the coronavirus pandemic.